 even if we really don’t want it told.

-An old school picture makes us guess to tell a story.
-While lighting and
+A film picture makes us guess to tell a story.
+While lighting and shadows

-shadows can tell us what time a picture was taken, everything beyond the
+can tell us what time a picture was taken, everything beyond the obvious

 Beyond aesthetics, digital photos tell us a whole lot more via the metadata

 embedded in them.
 Hidden information called meta data or EXIF can be embedded

 in most digital photos.
 EXIF stands for “Exchangeable Image File”.

 Information that can be collected from EXIF data in digital photo includes: